dsenthilnathan/sdutils-api/README.md

 # Future Scope

+1. Support for passing flavour of the calendar quarter 445, 454 or 544 as an input
-1. Support for Swagger Documentation
+2. Support for Swagger Documentation
-2. Having OAUTH to authorize/authenticate the callers
+3. Having OAUTH to authorize/authenticate the callers
-3. Having DB support for auditing
+4. Having DB support for auditing

 # About the Author

-Senthilnathan Durairaj is a passionate programmer currently working as a Senior Lead/Technical Architect.
+Senthilnathan Durairaj is a passionate programmer currently working as a Solutions/Technical Architect.